jacobtread/tetriversal-1/README.md

 ------------------------------------------------------------------------------------

-This is a game developed by myself and [Jaocbtread](https://github.com/jacobtread) for our multiplayer DGT project.
+This is a game developed by myself and [Jacobtread](https://github.com/jacobtread) for our multiplayer DGT project.

 ## Gameplay
-Its just tetris, but every couple of seconds, a new player is chosen to controll the game, the modes have not been quite figured out yet, due to the game being very wip.
+Its just tetris, but every couple of seconds, a new player is chosen to control the game, the modes have not been quite figured out yet, due to the game being very wip.

 ## Architecture